Blobanium/PerformacraftX-Modpack/README.md

 ## Things that i still need to do

-* credit everyones mods i included into this modpack
+* Credit everyones mods i included into this modpack

+* Remove any unnessesary mods (if needed)

 ## Mods Included